RF-YVY/LabLog/README.md

-# Case Log Tool v6
+# Cyber Lab Case Tracker

 I built this as a personal want.
 I had been keeping a log of activity of my lab on a spreadsheet, which worked great, and I had pretty graphs with it, but it had gotten to the point I was having to do more scrolling to get to the next new entry slot than actually typing in my tracked data.
 So I came up with this application that has a new entry screen right up front and still able to see all the data, generate graphs,